Point-of-Sale Inflow & Infiltration (I&I) Inspection Ordinance

 Initial Inspection

-2. Date of Inspection
+2. Date of Initial Inspection

 4. History of backups or flooding?